KoalaWill/raylib-quickstart/README.md

 DO NOT INSTALL ANOTHER MinGW-W64 from another source such as msys2, you don't need it.

 ## Microsoft Visual Studio
-* Rename the folder to your game name
 * Run `build-VisualStudio2022.bat`
 * double click the `.sln` file that is generated
-* develop your game
 * you are good to go

 # Linux Users
-* Rename the folder to your game name
 * CD into the build folder
 * run `./premake5 gmake`
 * CD back to the root